eweitz/ideogram/api.md

 ### annotationsLayout: 'histogram'
 Lay out annotations in a histogram.
 This clusters annoatations by location, such that each cluster or bin is shown as a bar.
 The height of the bar represent the number of annotations in that genomic range.
 This option is useful for summarizing the distribution of many (1000+) features througout the genome.
 Example in [Annotations, histogram](https://eweitz.github.io/ideogram/annotations-histogram).

-### annotationsLayout: 'overlay'
+### annotationsLayout: '

+'
 Lay out annotations directly over chromosomes.
 This is the most space-efficient annotation layout option.
-Example in [Annotations, overlay](https://eweitz.github.io/ideogram/annotations_overlay).
+Example in [Annotations, overlaid](https://eweitz.github.io/ideogram/annotations-overlaid).

 ## annotationsPath
 String.
 Optional.
 An absolute or relative URL to a JSON file containing annotation objects.
-Example in [Annotations, overlay](https://eweitz.github.io/ideogram/annotations-overlay).
+Example in [Annotations, overlaid](https://eweitz.github.io/ideogram/annotations-overlaid).

 See also [annotations](#annotations).